sreachtools/sreachtools-website/_docs/src/modules/stochReach/pointBased/SReachPointGpO/index.md

          certificate of exceeding a lower bound suffices.
     2. After the optimization, the optimal value is reevaluated using a fresh set of particles for generality.
+  * A probabilistic bound on the overapproximation error between the provided estimate and the true estimate may be found using Hoeffding's inequality.

   ============================================================================